dtcooper/jewpizza/README.md

 docker compose up
 ```

-The development server will run at <http://localhost:8000/>.
+The development `app` server will run at <http://localhost:8000/>, or if you've
+set a `DOMAIN_NAME` and your `/etc/hosts` to work properly with it, navigate to
+that.
+For example <https://local.jew.pizza/>.
+You'll need to install the phony
+certificate authority's root certificate (see above).

 #### Miscellaneous Development Operations